Bobby George (restaurateur): REBoL

 REBoL (pronounced "rebel") is a fast-casual build-your-own-bowl health-food concept with locations that have included Cleveland's Public Square and the Columbus suburb Dublin.
 It shares the same core philosophy as TownHall, centered on a 100% non-GMO and primarily organic menu, emphasizing options for gluten free, vegan, paleo-friendly and keto diets.
 The restaurant emphasizes "clean" ingredients, including grass-fed meats, locally-sourced produce, and house-made sauces.
 The menu is structured around a customizable, build-your-own model, accommodating various dietary needs such as paleo, keto, and vegan.
 REBoL also features a prominent "zero-toxin" coffee bar, with beans tested for molds and mycotoxins, and select locations include a full-service bar.
 The design typically features an industrial-modern aesthetic with a service counter for quick-service and dine-in orders.

 When Public Square's REBoL reopened in 2021 after the COVID-19 pandemic, the restaurant added cannabidiol-infused products and ketogenic chocolates.

+REBoL currently hosts two locations, one in Cleveland's Public Square and another in the Columbus suburb of Dublin.
+REBoL is due to open a third location in Westerville, another suburb of Columbus.